By Mehmet Kurtkaya, Published on February 17, 2019

 The importance of the transportation of Lapis Lazuli from Afghanistan to Egypt was first remarked in 1944, by Helene Kantor who was still a student at the time.
 She had published "The Final Phase of Predynastic Culture, Gerzean or Semainean" in the Journal of Near Eastern Studies.

-Gerzean also known as Naqada II dates to about 3500–3200 BC, hence lapis lazuli in Egyptian tombs dates to mid 4th millenium BC the era of Uruk expansion.
+Gerzean also known as Naqada II dates to about 3500–3200 BC, hence lapis lazuli in Egyptian tombs dates to mid 4th millenium BC, the era of Sumerian Uruk expansion.